Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-10/_posts/2017-02-01-variables.md

     myFavoriteNumber = myFavoriteNumber + 1;
 ```

 They both mean the same thing.
-This is what is happening.
-One is added to the previous value of myFavoriteNumber and then it is assigned back to myFavoriteNumber.
+First, the value of one gets added to the previous value of myFavoriteNumber, and then it is assigned back to myFavoriteNumber.
 There are three ways in which we can do the same thing.
-Here is what they look like.
+Here are the different choices.

 ```html
     myFavoriteNumber++;